melaniesubbiah/reading-subtext/README.md

 Annotations of faithfulness errors along with the errors themselves can be found under 'error_annotations'.

 Scripts to have models generate summaries, score summaries, and label faithfulness errors are in 'model_scripts'.
-The generated summary scores are saved in 'summary_scores' and the error labels are in 'error_annotations'.

 The interface for writers to evaluate summaries is in 'streamlit_interface'.

-The 'Paper_Results' notebook has code for tables in the paper.

-The writer assigned scores, feedback, and story types are in 'writer_ratings_comments.tsv' and 'story_labels.json'.
+The writer assigned scores and feedback are in 'writer_ratings_comments.tsv'.